hyperledger-cacti/cacti/rfcs/protocols/data-sharing/generic.md

 ## Motivation

-Data transfer (i.e. querying data) across ledgers is one of the fundamental features of interoperability.
+Data sharing (i.e. querying data) across ledgers is one of the fundamental features of interoperability.

 ## Name and Version

-Data Transfer v0.1
+Data Sharing v0.1
-data_transfer_v0.1
+data_sharing_v0.1

 ## Key Concepts

--   [Discovery protocol](../discovery/readme.md) - Before a data transfer can occur between two networks, the requesting network needs to be aware of other networks.
+-   [Discovery protocol](../discovery/readme.md) - Before a data sharing can occur between two networks, the requesting network needs to be aware of other networks.
 The discovery protocol is responsible for this.
 -   [Addressing](../../formats/addressing.md) - Addressing is how a network can
     specify the data it wants from another network.
 The [view](../../models/views.md) is also closely related to this concept.